m50d/riichi-london/index.md

 ## Registration

 To register, please email [md401@srcf.ucam.org](mailto:md401@srcf.ucam.org) with your name, EMA Number (if you have one), and nationality.
 Payment is by bank transfer to Michael Donaghy, sort code 11-04-05, account number 01241805; for international transfers you may need IBAN GB36HLFX11040501241805 and/or BIC HLFXGB21L76.
 Please include your surname and EMA number in the reference for the transfer, and ensure any fees are paid on your side - I recommend [Transferwise](https://transferwise.com/) as it's often cheaper than using a bank for international payment.
+The registration/payment deadline is September 30th.

 ## Player List